 Another possiblity to consider is to propagate your lilac.
 This saves you the expense of purchasing a new bush to plant in a sunnier location.
 The best way to propagate a woody plant is by cuttings.
 Select a branch that is neither too old nor too young to make your cutting.
 A quick test is to try and bend the branch.
 If it snaps off, it is the right age.
 If it bends without breaking, it is too young.
 If it doesn't bend at all, it is too old.

 Make a clean cut on on the end of the branch that broke and dip it in rooting hormone.
 Then place that end into soil in a container.
 Keep your cutting moist, but not wet.
-If the soil is too soggy, the cutting with rot.
+If the soil is too soggy, the cutting will rot.
 Roots should begin to form within 3 to 6 weeks.
+You will know that new roots have grown because the cutting will be producing new leaves.
 Once roots have formed and the cutting is growing new foliage, you can transplant it into its new home.

 Next, you should check the soil surrounding it.
 It might have too much nitrogen, especially if your lilac is growing near your lawn.
 Lawn fertilizers contain a lot of nitrogen.
 Nitrogen encourages the growth of foliage at the expense of flowers.
 That is why lawn fertilizers contain a lot of nitrogen.
 Fertilizers meant for use with flowering plants have less nitrogen.
 A soil test can tell you if there is too much nitrogen.
 Call your local Extension office for a soil test kit and they will mail one to you.
 The kit will contain instructions for gathering a soil sample and a self-addressed envelope for you to use to mail your sample to the soil testing laboratory.